Chemaclass/knob-mvc/README.md

 # Before the start... you'll need! #

 ### Install ruby and compass ###
-* sudo apt-get install ruby
+* $ sudo apt-get install ruby
-* sudo gem update --system
+* $ sudo gem update --system
-* sudo apt-get install ruby1.9.1-dev
+* $ sudo apt-get install ruby1.9.1-dev
-* sudo gem install compass
+* $ sudo gem install compass
-* sudo gem install rake
+* $ sudo gem install rake

 ### Then, you will be able to compile the scss in the directory of your project: ###
 * /knob-mvc $> rake watch_scss

 ### You'll need a PHP graphics library to be able to use the image editor: ###
-* apt-get install php5-imagick php5-gd
+* $ apt-get install php5-imagick php5-gd
-* service apache2 reload
+* $ service apache2 reload

-## Way to work (Recommended) ##

-### Local branch ###
-The best way to work with a team is working in one "local branch", and then when we finished our task to do a `merge --squash` on the "dev branch" for at the end have just one commit with all changes together.
-Then once tested in dev we can do a merge with master for to push all on production.

-## TODO:
-* Improve the code.
-Always.
-* Drink a beer :-)
+### To configure:
+* Go to your panel admin.
+* Click into Settings > Permalinks.
+* I recommend select "Common Settings" using "Post name".
+* Copy the new ```.htaccess``` content file and update it.
+That file will be in your worpress root directory.
+* Go into your Appearance > Themes.
+* Select your Theme.
+* Enjoy!

+## Any PR is wellcome!
+* Please feel free to fork this project and commit your Pull request.
+Here or into the [Kernel-base](https://github.com/Chemaclass/knob-base/).